Five Fun Treats

 Both garden and sweet potato can be given to hamsters in small quantities as long as they are cooked!
 Once a week it is fine to give your hamster about a teaspoon of mash or a chunk of roasted potato.
 Just make sure that it is not cooked in excessive oil or butter.
 We normally pop one in the corner of a separate baking tray for the pets.
 Sometimes we even go as far as to make a whole little roast dinner for them: peas, a small amount of chicken, a bit of carrot, green beans, cauliflower and broccoli are all good to share with your hamster (but obviously hold the gravy for your furry friend’s dinner).
 It’s not just dinner that hamsters can have either, some breakfast foods are good to share; a little bit of unsweetened porridge is a healthy snack for a hammy.
 Very rarely, a single cheerio can act as a cheeky sweet treat.
 I like to think of them as mini doughnuts for hamsters.

+Next on our list of hamster treats are mealworms.
 While mealworms gross a lot of people out, they’re an excellent source of protein for many pets if you can stomach it.
 Despite how adorably cute they are, hamsters are omnivorous, which means they eat both plants and meat.
 It is shocking to watch our sweet little Bonnie becoming a savage predator as she jumps on a locust or mealworm, but this is an important natural behaviour and a very healthy eating habit that should be encouraged.
 Both dried or live mealworms can be fed around every other day.
-For a Syrian, two mealworms is plenty; for dwarf species, best to stick to just one.
+For a Syrian, two mealworms are plenty; for dwarf species, it’s best to stick to just one.

 You may have heard of Whimzees as a dog treat and dental snack, but did you know they’re also a firm favourite of many rodents, too?
 Hamsters and rats both go crazy for these potato-based treats and they keep their little teeth busy too, which is vital as, just like rabbits, a hamster’s teeth never stop growing.
 Whimzees can be purchased in a number of sizes so I often buy a nice big one to leave in Bonnie’s cage – that way, she can come to it and give it a gnaw whenever the mood takes her.
 Being potato-based, Whimzees, unlike some other dog treats, turn soft and mushy when chewed, which means they are not going to splinter or develop sharp rough edges that could hurt your hamster’s mouth.